jameselliothart/MusicMan/README.md

 # MusicMan

-A music data management app allowing users to organize and track information related to music artists.
+A music data management app allowing users to organize and track information related to their favorite songs.

 Developed on Ubuntu 22.04.5 LTS.